How to Face Your Inner Demons to Get Unstuck

 Just like pulling a bad tooth, though, once I addressed the issues I was avoiding, I felt much better and was able to progress on my path to awesome!

-For more hard-reality exercises on cultivating your warrior spirit, sign up for the newsletter.
+For more hard-reality exercises on becoming a hero, sign up for the newsletter.